rcfdtools/R.HydroTools/tool/PMP/Readme.md

 * burr12: trend to infinite
 * powerlognorm: trend to infinite
 * powernorm: trend to infinite
+* pareto: trend to infinite for datasets with lower standard deviation

 Horizontal trending for high return periods Tr > = 100